Revealed: The University of Sheffield departments being targeted for staff cuts

 “It might be harder to see somebody if you need to talk to them because they have much more work to do, so it’s going to be a real reduction in the experience of students as learners at our institution”

-However, Koen Lamberts said in his email: “By offering voluntary severance to selected areas of the University, we’re looking to make sustainable staff cost savings whilst protecting the quality of our research, teaching and student experience as much as possible.”
+However, Professor Lamberts said in his email: “By offering voluntary severance to selected areas of the University, we’re looking to make sustainable staff cost savings whilst protecting the quality of our research, teaching and student experience as much as possible.”

 The University of Sheffield has stressed that non-staff cost reductions are being prioritised first.
 The email also outlined: “The scheme will work alongside the other measures we’re putting in place, including a range of non-staff reductions such as reviewing our capital expenditure programme and the size of our estate, and reducing discretionary expenditure.”